galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 Follow the steps to clone adminVM and create two VMs for Forms and Reports replicas.

-Create the a snapshot from adminVM OS disk.
+Create a snapshot from adminVM OS disk.
 If you have snapshot of adminVM, skip the following two steps:
 - Open Azure portal, stop adminVM.
 - Create a snapshot from OS disk.